Fried-man-Education/CS_4641_Project/README.md

 ## Conclusion

+While our models weren't perfect in accuracy, they provided a series of realworld solutions to an important problem.
+There is a lot of room for tweaking on our models to squeeze out better results.
+This exploration provided the group with a route of model experience to test ourselves in.
+Overall, the project is a succesful step forward.

 ## References
 Aneja, N., &amp; Aneja, S. (2019).
 Transfer learning using CNN for handwritten devanagari character recognition.
 2019 1st International Conference on Advances in Information Technology (ICAIT). https://doi.org/10.1109/icait47043.2019.8987286